blink1073/oct2py/docs/source/info.rst

 which drops you into an interactive Octave prompt in the current session.
 This also works in the IPython Notebook.

-Note: If you are on Linux, you must have pexpect installed, or Oct2Py will hang on any keyboard call and the `keyboard` method will raise an error.

 Syntax Errors
 =============